Resin Bound Surfacing

 Resin bound surfacing is an alternative flooring option to macadam, stone, grass and other surfaces.
 It is commonly installed in people’s driveways but it’s becoming popular for commercial uses and parks.
 It offers a decorative finish which is also permeable to help with water drainage.

-The resin-bound specification is mixed on site and then applied to the surface using a transparent resin binder which coats the stones before they are poured onto the ground.
+The resin-bound system is mixed on site and then applied to the surface using a transparent resin binder which coats the stones before they are poured onto the ground.
 We mix the resin and the stone together completely before pouring them out.
 This ensures that the stones are thoroughly coated and this makes a bound surface.

 Resin bound surfacing is great because it requires low maintenance.
 It just needs brushing or power washing twice per year, this is to remove the contamination of moss and algae.
-Resin-bound aggregate surfaces have a range of benefits:

 The stone paving is available in a range of colours, this allows you to make your surface unique and how you want it to look.
 Costs for this type of project will vary depending on size, location and your chosen design, be sure to fill in our contact form if you’d like further details on what we can offer.

 A resin bound paving surface is made up of variety of natural stone aggregates, marble, glass and other recycled materials can all go into the flooring specification.
 Resin-bound flooring is installed in people’s homes, it can be poured onto their driveways, garden paths, patios and hot tub surroundings.
 There are also loads of other places we can install it for both domestic and commercial locations.

 When we commercially install resin-bound surfaces, the most popular places are access roads, car parks and external pathways but we have also installed it onto interior flooring and tree pits.